Jyrko/metasploit-macos-dev-environment/README.md

 Simple Docker-based development environment for the Metasploit Framework project.

-I have created it as I want to run it on macos, but haven't really found alternatives, maybe this repo someday will receive 1 star from someone, dunno xD.
-Or maybe there are some limitations I am not aware of yet, who knows
+> Note from author: I have created it as I want to run metasploit dev env on macos, but haven't really found alternatives, maybe this repo someday will receive 1 star from someone, dunno xD.
+However, maybe there are some limitations I am not aware of yet, who knows

 ## Prerequisites